zash25/myscript-build/README.md

 # myscript-build
-All scripts and build with VS Code and AI Agent
+All scripts and builds with VS Code and AI Agent.